Beakerboy/MS-Pcode-Assembler/README.md

 <b>-1 (4 bytes):</b>All Fs.

 <b>PcodeDirectoryOffset (4 bytes):</b> 60 less than the offset to the <a href="pcode"><b>Pcode</b></a>.

+<b>End Offset (4 bytes):</b> Marks the end of the Pcode data.
+The compressed source container is 6 bytes after this.

 <b>ProjectCookie (2 bytes):</b> The value from the Project stream.